Brandenburg Gate symbolizes Berlin’s division into East and West – and, since the fall of the Berlin Wall, it stands for a reunited Germany.

 Distance from Brandenburg Gate: 4.5 km (2.8 miles).
 Bus Number 300 can take you there in 30 minutes.
 It is 13 stops away.

 Follow the link to find out more about an exciting Alternative Tour of Berlin, which includes access to East Side Gallery.

-The Berlin Wall ran along the entire during the years of Berlin’s division.
+The Berlin Wall ran along the entire length of Berlin’s division.

 A part of the Berlin Wall that ran along the southern edge of Bernauer Straße has been preserved along with the watchtower.